Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game is in the process of incorporating prioritized updates and enhancements based on user feedback to improve player engagement and overall experience.
+The game has begun implementing prioritized updates and enhancements based on user feedback, focusing on improving player engagement and overall experience.
 We are actively gathering player feedback during this phase and will complete a detailed action plan to address suggestions for improvement in gameplay mechanics.

 **Final Review Summary:**
 - All components are polished and ready for players.